munificent/craftinginterpreters/book/scanning.md

 Stick that in a text file, and go get your IDE or Makefile or whatever set up.
 I'll be right here when you're ready.
 Good?
 OK!

 Lox is a scripting language, which means it executes directly from source.
-There are actually two ways you can run some code.
-If you start jlox from the command line and give it a path to a file, it reads the file and executes it:
+Our interpreter supports two ways of running code.
+If you start jlox from the command line and give it a path to a file, it reads the file and executes it.

 ^code run-file